These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Since the order went into effect, all nonessential services such as dine-in restaurants, bars, gyms and convention centers have been shut down.

-Essential services, such as groceries, pharmacies, gas stations, food banks, convenience stores and delivery restaurants, have remained open.
+Essential services, such as grocery stores, pharmacies, gas stations, food banks, convenience stores and delivery restaurants, have remained open.
 So have banks, local government offices that provide services and law enforcement agencies.

 While the order is not being enforced by police, Newsom urged all Californians to stay at home.
 Residents who need to leave home to take part in essential activities are advised to practice social distancing.